Xyfir/Documentation/xyfir-books/privacy.md

 When ordering, registering, linking services to your account, or at other times on our site, as appropriate, you may be asked to enter your email address or other details to help you with your experience.
 Additionally, your IP Address and web browser signature may be stored temporarily.

-We also store any books and related data or configuration settings that you create, upload, or manage on Libyq.
+We also store any books and related data or configuration settings that you create, upload, or manage on Xyfir Books.

 ### When do we collect information?